kiki101robo/ProtoCALL_Elbow-Actuator-CAD-Files-and-Video/README.md

-# ProtoCall — Elbow Actuator (CAD Files & Demo Video)
+# ProtoCall — Trigger Switch Emulator (CAD Files & Demo Video)

-Mechanical and motor-control design for the elbow actuator used in **ProtoCall**, a wearable haptic exoskeleton developed at the University of Maryland's UMIACS Embodied Dynamics Lab (accepted as a paper to **UIST 2026**).
+Software-controlled trigger-switch emulator built for **ProtoCall**, a wearable haptic exoskeleton developed at the University of Maryland's UMIACS Embodied Dynamics Lab (accepted as a paper to **UIST 2026**).
+Uses a **PhotoMOS AQV255** solid-state relay to replace a mechanical switch, letting firmware actuate the trigger directly instead of relying on a physical press.
-This capstan-driven BLDC actuation module delivers ProtoCall's forearm correction feedback.

 ## Demo Video